Kimmi Cranes is a Lake Tahoe wedding photographer specializing in capturing vibrant and candid portraits that tell a unique story.

 Nathan and Leandra celebrated their anniversary of being together for almost a decade by going to Lake Tahoe for the weekend.
-Little did she know, Nathan had a surprise planned for her once they got to their “hiking destination” at Emerald Bay Lake Tahoe.
+Little did she know, Nathan had a surprise planned to propose to her once they got to their “hiking destination” at Emerald Bay.

 Upon getting to the location, he pulled her aside to a view point by the rocks.
 I was there, hiding behind a large boulder with a long lens.
 They talked for a while, looking out at the view.
 He dropped to one knee and asked if she would marry him.
 She was ecstatic when she said YES and accepted his ring.
-Afterwards, they picked up their little pup and told him the great news – his parents are getting married!
+Afterwards, they picked up their little pup and told him the great news – the proposal at Lake Tahoe was a success his parents are getting married!

 Emerald Bay is a short drive from the town of South Lake Tahoe and can be accessed via Highway 89.
 It is located on the South West shore of Lake Tahoe and is the only inlet on the lake and home to Lake Tahoe’s only island, Fannette Island.
 It’s located within Emerald Bay State Park, which spans just over 1500 acres and geographically south of D.L.
 Bliss State Park.
 Emerald Bay Lake Tahoe is home to many landmarks.
 Most famously, the park is home to Vikingsholm Castle, a relic of old times that is accessible by a steep downhill trail to the Emerald Bay beach.